-Exclusion criteria included studies that did not focus on deaf and hard-of-hearing children, studies exclusively involving adults, studies without a clear definition of sign language, and studies that did not investigate the effect of early sign language exposure on language development.
+- 1. Did not focus on deaf and hard-of-hearing children, - 2.
+Exclusively involved adults, - 3.
+Lacked a clear definition of sign language exposure, - 4.
+Did not investigate the effect of early sign language exposure on language development.

-Study Selection
+Study selection

-The results were saved in Mendeley 1.19.4, and duplicates were removed.
+The results were saved in Mendeley (version 1.19.4), and duplicates were removed.
 One researcher initially screened titles and abstracts based on the predefined inclusion and exclusion criteria.
 Two reviewers assessed full-text articles of potentially eligible studies independently for final inclusion.
 Any disagreements between reviewers were resolved through discussion and, if necessary, consultation with a third reviewer.

-Data Extraction
+Data extraction

 A standardized data extraction form was developed to collect relevant information from the selected studies.
-When the data was extracted, it included information about the study (its authors, year, and setup), the participants (their age and hearing loss severity), how they learned sign language, how it was used, the results, and the most crucial language development findings.
+The extracted data included information about the study (authors, year, and design), the participants (age range and hearing loss severity), sign language acquisition methods, usage patterns, the results, and the most crucial language development findings.

-Quality Assessment
+Quality assessment